I've never tap danced before? Is there a class that would be good for me?

 we sometimes have additional rehearsals when we are preparing for a performance.
 These extra rehearsals

 are at no additional cost.
-Members of the HeartBeats are also expected to cover the cost of costumes.
-We do
+Members of the HeartBeats are also required to purchase red and black "spectator-style" tap shoes and must cover the cost of their costumes.